 - Support limited to an online form

 EToro is known for social investing, a way to learn more about how others trade by viewing what more experienced investors buy and sell.
-A crypto exchange with a similar concept is now available, making it possible to copy others’ strategies — or follow your own — using over 75 cryptocurrencies and thousands of stocks and exchange-traded funds.
+A crypto exchange with a similar concept is now available, making it possible to copy others’ strategies — or follow your own.
+Etoro offers over 75 cryptocurrencies and thousands of stocks and exchange-traded funds.

 The platform is geared toward newer investors, with plenty of learning resources and the mentioned ability to copy what more experienced traders do.
-You can get started with a $100,000 virtual account for practice.
-Advanced traders may also find the features they need, including advanced charts and the AlgoX API Trading Program, a professional crypto exchange with additional assets available.
+To help new traders, eToro even offers a $100,000 virtual account that you can use for practice.
+Advanced traders may also find the features they need, including advanced charts and tools.

 - View and copy trades from more experienced users using CopyTrader